FadyAlfred/django-celery-app/README.md

-Django Celery Sample App
+Django Celery Simple App
 ---

 ### Introduction

-This is a sample app with only 2 celery tasks for demonstrating the async tasks in celery
+This is a simple app with only 2 celery tasks for demonstrating the async tasks in celery

 ### Technologies